dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T314: Inclusivity is a fundamental value in Danish society.
+### T314: Denmark values diversity and inclusivity for everyone’s potential.

 |Support|
 |---|